misuta/sunrise-ruby/README.md

 ## What does this Proof of Concept do?

-This is a simple Proof of concept that create an blockchain implementation in ruby.
+This is a simple Proof of concept that create a blockchain implementation in ruby.
 The Blockchain used for Bitcoin and other cryptocurrencies and / or blockchain applications are more complex and involve other concepts (like concensus, peer-to-peer algorithms, etc.) #**This is just a basic proof of concept**

 # Use
 a simple '''ruby blockchain.rb''' would do the trick.
 In order to see the change of hashes you can play with the data